Skip to Main Content

 - Your own words or ideas unless published in a previous work

 - Date of Publication

 - Page Number(s)

 - URL or DOI (see box on this page)

 These identifiers allow fellow researchers to find and access materials efficiently.
 Please see the specific pages in this guide that correspond to the style required by your professor for more information.

 What Is a DOI?

 A Digital Object Identifier (DOI) is an alphanumeric string that provides a persistent link to content online.
 It is good practice to try to include a DOI for every citation accessed electronically.
 APA, MLA, and Chicago Style all recommend including the DOI in your citation.

-See if an article has a DOI by entering the article's title and author's surname into the Lookup Tool.
+See if an article has a registered DOI by entering the author and article title.